browniefed/react-native-animation-book/README.md

 A lot of people say there aren't great resources or documentation on animations, but seriously read [RESOURCES](RESOURCES.md)!
 Read code in the [Animation Example](https://github.com/facebook/react-native/blob/master/Examples/UIExplorer/AnimatedExample.js).
 Also checkout the code in the [Gratuitous Animation Examples](https://github.com/facebook/react-native/tree/master/Examples/UIExplorer/AnimatedGratuitousApp).

 For real though, why are you still here?
 Go read those before even bothering to read this stuff.

+## Hey you already blogged about this

+Yeah, I might steal some examples from my blog and repurpose them, clean them up, etc. Deal with it.